dosanity/dosanity.github.io/webpages/MNIST-digits-analysis.md

 ### Prediction with K-Nearest Neighbors (K-NN)

 The K-nearest neighbors (K-NN) algorithm is a simple, easy-to-implement supervised machine learning algorithm that can be used to solve both classification and regression problems.
-It categories unknown variables into different clusters.
-In our study, we will try out different values to choose the value of K. Low values of K can be noisy and subject the effects of outliers.
-Large values of K smooth over things, but you don't want K to be so large that a category with only a few samples in it will always be out voted by other categories.
+It categorizes unknown variables into different clusters.
+In our study, we will try out different values to choose the value of K. Low values of K can be noisy and subject to the effects of outliers.
+Large values of K smooth over things, but you don't want K to be so large that a category with only a few samples in it will always be outvoted by other categories.
 We will be using training data, data used for initial clustering (data where we know the categories in advance) to calculate the accuracy of the data.

-We develop a K-NN classification model for the data and use cross validation to choose the best value of K. First we will look at K = 10 and like before, we split the data into test and training sets.
+We develop a K-NN classification model for the data and use cross-validation to choose the best value of K. First we will look at K = 10 and like before, we split the data into test and training sets.

 ```
 k = 10